 General Course Requirements:

-- Laboratory: Attendance Requirement - Students must attend a minimum number of these sessions. - WH&S requirements for laboratories.
+- Laboratory: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - WH&S requirements for laboratories.

 Face to Face On Campus 3 hour(s) per Fortnight for Full Term starting in week 2